 In flight, this species uses its rounded wings to make a few deep flaps followed by a brief glide.

-The Cooper’s Hawk preys on doves and other medium-sized birds, and small mammals.
-It usually catches them on the ground and frequently attacks birds at feeders.
+The Cooper’s Hawk preys on songbirds and other medium-sized birds, and small mammals.
+It usually catches them on the ground and frequently attacks birds at bird feeders.

 Cooper’s Hawks build a bulky stick nest high in a tree and often nest in parks.